 Before choosing your moving company, check their insurance policies to find out how you will be covered for any damages during your house move.
-You should find out how much their policy will cover to give you further peace of mind for your move.
-These should be questions to ask your removal company.
+You should find out how much their policy will cover to give you further peace of mind - these should all be questions to ask your removal company when requesting a quotation.

 Many of our removal companies offer varying levels of cover.
 While we require removal companies to offer Goods in Transit insurance, it's always good to check the level of cover with your moving company when receiving a quote.
 It should be noted that you will not be covered for Goods in Transit Insurance if you pack your belongings yourself.
 Your removal company must have packed your belongings in order to be covered.

 Our partner’s insurance policy will also have a limit on the value of goods they cover.
 The majority of our partners have a maximum cover of £10,000 per vehicle, while others may offer coverage of up to £50,000.
-Although your mover’s insurance should easily cover you in case of damages, it's worth checking policies beforehand if you are transporting valuable goods during your move.
+Although your mover’s insurance should easily cover you in case of damages, it's worth checking policies beforehand if you are transporting valuable goods.

 Public Liability insurance is what your removal company should have to cover you and your personal belongings for the duration of the move.
 Whilst it's not a legal requirement, any reputable removal company will be insured with both Public Liability and Goods in Transit insurance.